Home Subscription Vending

 Configure Service Connection with Federated Credentials

-To utilize Azure DevOps for our Workload identity, we need to configure federated credentials to our workload identity.
+To utilize Azure DevOps for our Workload identity, we can utilize different types of authentication.
+I strongly recommend that federated credentials is configured to authenticate our workload identity.

 This means we do not have to manage a client secret, instead we trust the Azure DevOps directory to manage the credentials to our workload identity.
 As part of the service connection in Azure DevOps, we need to set a Azure Subscription where the pipeline initializes when running Azure PowerShell scripts.
-This simply can be done by providing for example the Reader role over a subscription.
+This simply can be done by providing for example the Reader role over a subscription, as we do not need access to any resources.

 You must register the resource providers for Management Groups and Subscriptions to successfully run the automation in your initial subscription.